Vozro/RancherOnAzure/README.md

 #### Usage
 Scale up of server and hosts has been tested.
 Scale down will remove hosts but they will remain under management as disconnected.

 Traffic is configured to pass through to the Rancher Hosts on ports 80,443,8080.
-To expose a service configure a Rancher load balncer to listed on one of these ports.
+To expose a service configure a Rancher load balancer to listed on one of these ports.

 ## Pending work
 1. Add Application Gateway to facilitate SSL offload to the Rancher server